Sterling K. Brown Reveals Secret Behind His Six-Pack: ‘This Is Us’ Men Give Workout Tips For Insane Abs

 “This was the first time in my career, in 21 years, where the producers said, ‘Stop working out,'” the This Is Us star said.
 “They didn’t want me to work out because they wanted to make sure I didn’t look too modern of a man.”

 Sterling K. Brown’s TV brother, Justin Hartley, is also known for his six-pack.
-Soap fans have seen it plenty of it from his days on The Young & the Restless as have Smallville fans.
-Hartley told Dr. Oz that his body is the result of “being diligent in the gym and trying new things,” but that it’s “90 percent diet.”
+Soap fans have seen it plenty of it from his days on The Young & the Restless, as have Smallville fans.
+Hartley told Dr. Oz that his body is the result of “being diligent in the gym and trying new things,” but it’s “90 percent diet.”

 Can we have Justin Hartley shirtless every episode?
 LOL @justinhartley #ThisIsUs pic.twitter.com/EepEzJcqm6